shafaaf/Social-Media-App/react-client/README.md

 TODOs:
-Add proptypes to everything.
+- Add proptypes to everything.
-Error tracking problematic as UI error in fetching users will show error on login page Cant show like count as not getting it in data reducer
+- Error tracking problematic as UI error in fetching users will show error on login page
+- Cant show like count as not getting it in data reducer
+- When like a post, profile pic of post goes away.
+This is because when sending a like request, it does not return the profile image.
+So add profile image to both like and unlike routes in firebase backend code.